electronicgore/PTBF-soundboard/README.md

 The command takes the following options:

+* `c` -- *clean*, runs !cleansb (removes the sounds with the missing names) before scanning the folder for new sounds
+* `f` -- *force*, to force-replace any existing sounds in the bank with new ones in case of conflicting sound names (otherwise conflicts are skipped).
 * `r` -- *recursive*, to look for audio files in nested folders as well, and not only in `soundbank_path`;
 * `s` -- *strip prefix*, to strip everything until the first underscore when converting filename to sound name.
-E.g., sound `sounds/owen_wow.mp3` would be named `wow` by `!updatesb s`.
+E.g., `owen_wow.mp3` would be named `wow` by `!updatesb s`.
-* `f` -- *force*, to force-replace any existing sounds in the bank with new ones in case of conflicting sound names (otherwise conflicts are skipped).
 * `q` -- *quiet*, to suppress detailed reporting in the bot output (does not affect the report posted in chat).

-The options can be combined: e.g., `!updatesb rs` scans `soundbank_path` and all nested folders *and* strips prefixes.
+The options can be combined in arbitrary order: e.g., `!updatesb rcs` cleans the database, then scans `soundbank_path` and all nested folders, and strips prefixes when generating sound names.

 To summarize, there are three ways to organize your sound collection: using whitespaces in filenames, using prefixes with underscores in filenames (with `s` option), and using subfolders (with `r` option).

 Note that many features above can create conflicts.
 E.g., if you have sounds named `wow.mp3` and `wow 2.mp3`, both of them will try to claim name `wow`.
-This is not allowed.
+This is not allowed, and running `!updatesb` will lead to you having only one of the two in the database (and you can't be sure which one).
 If you want one command to pull a random sound from a pool of sounds, see [collections](#collections).

+Another note: the sound database is per-channel.
+I.e., if you set up the bot to join `channel1` and `channel2` and add some sounds from `channel1` chat, they would not be available to use in `channel2` unless you add them from `channel2` chat as well!

 ## Adding sounds: manual